🚚 BUY A PRENABELT - GET FREE SHIPPING IN CANADA!

 If the hospital allows you to bring pillows, a car seat, and other personal items, you should be able to bring your PrenaBelt®!
 You may also want to bring your Vela thermal attachment to warm up and use as needed* as you may have access to a microwave on the maternity ward.

-*WARNING: If you receive an epidural, do not use the Vela Thermal Pack at or below the level of the epidural block because your sensation will be reduced, and this could result in thermal injury to your skin if you warm the Vela too much.
+*WARNING: If you receive an epidural, spinal, or combined spinal-epidural (CSE), do not use the Vela Thermal Pack at or below the level of the epidural block because your sensation will be reduced, and this could result in thermal injury to your skin if you warm the Vela too much.
 In all likelihood, if you have a good and working epidural, you will not have a need for Vela!
-Do not use Vela again until after you have delivered your baby and your epidural, spinal, or combined epidural-spinal has completely worn off (your entire sensation has returned).
+Do not use Vela again until after you have delivered your baby and your epidural, spinal, or CSE has completely worn off (your entire sensation has returned).
 As always, do not use Vela if you have any problems with sensation, and ask your healthcare provider should you have any questions.

 There is no evidence for a reduction in core strength due to use of maternity support garments (including maternity belts).
 Quintero-Rodriguez and Troynikov’s recent systematic review on the effects of maternity support garments (MSGs) used as the sole intervention for alleviation of pain and discomfort during pregnancy concluded that, "wearing MSGs during pregnancy could have beneficial effects in women such as low back pain and pelvic girdle pain alleviation, improvement of functionality and mobility, and reduction of risk of fall during pregnancy; however, the mechanisms of the garments' actions as well as the duration of the garments' effectiveness are not elucidated through the studies."[1]